Posted on 21 Mar 2014

 8 min read

-When I first started taking bodybuilding seriously I would devour as much information on different training routines and philosophies as I possibly could.
+When I first started taking bodybuilding seriously in my late teens, I would devour as much information on different training routines and philosophies as I possibly could.

-It was referred to in gym locker rooms in the same hushed tones reserved for what the dodgy-looking Lithuanian guy does in the shower or “that thing” which happened to the receptionist in the Wafou VIP area last Thursday night.
+It was referred to in gym locker rooms in the same hushed tones reserved for what the dodgy-looking Russian guy does in the shower or what actually goes into those cheap protein shakes they sell at reception (cat piss, apparently).

 It is one of those regimes that has achieved the status of urban legend.